This was built in two stages. The Building News of June 3, 1892 reported:

 “The erection of this church was recently commenced by the Dean of Manchester (at that time Canon McClure and Vicar of Rochdale).
 The works already executed include the chancel, chancel aisles, organ-loft, vestries, &c.
 A temporary nave has been provided which is so arranged that the permanent building can be provided outside it, thus preventing any interference with the carrying on of the services.
 Messrs.
 Peters and Sons, of Rochdale, were the contractors, the architect being Mr. R. Knill Freeman, FRIBA, of Manchester and Bolton.”

+It was completed in 1898 and demolished in 1978.
 The church now uses the adjacent school, also by Knill Freeman.